-The Company's independent operating subsidiaries lease 49 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from 14 to 25 years.
-The Company's independent operating subsidiaries also lease the administrative offices of 95 home health and hospice agencies which generally range from one to 11 years.
+The Company's independent operating subsidiaries lease senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from 15 to 25 years.
+The Company's independent operating subsidiaries also lease the administrative offices of home health and hospice agencies which generally range from one to 11 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
 The lease term excludes lease renewals because the renewal rents are not at a bargain, there are no economic penalties for the Company to renew the lease, and it is not reasonably certain that the Company will exercise the extension options.
+The Company elected the accounting policy practical expedients in ASC 842 to: (i) combine associated lease and non-lease components into a single lease component; and (ii) exclude recording short-term leases as right-of-use assets and liabilities on the consolidated balance sheets.
+Non-lease components, which are not significant overall, are combined with lease components.

-As of December 31, 2022, the Company's independent operating subsidiaries leased 29 communities from subsidiaries of Ensign ("Ensign Leases") under a master lease arrangement.
+As of December 31, 2023, the Company's independent operating subsidiaries leased 29 senior living communities from subsidiaries of Ensign ("Ensign Leases") under a master lease arrangement.
 The existing leases with subsidiaries of Ensign are for initial terms of between 14 to 20 years.
-The total amount of rent expense included in Rent - cost of services paid to subsidiaries of Ensign was \$13,595, \$12,773, and 12,536, for the years ended December 31, 2022, 2021 and 2020, respectively.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.
+The total amount of rent expense included in rent - cost of services paid to subsidiaries of Ensign was \$13,567, \$13,595, and \$12,773, for the years ended December 31, 2023, 2022 and 2021, respectively.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.

-Twelve of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases (as defined herein), are operated under two separate master lease arrangements.
+Fourteen of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases (as defined herein), are operated under three separate master lease arrangements.
 Under these master leases, a breach at a single community could subject one or more of the other communities covered by the same master lease to the same default risk.
 Failure to comply with Medicare and Medicaid provider requirements is a default under several of the Company's leases and master leases.
 With an indivisible lease, it is difficult to restructure the composition of the portfolio or economic terms of the master lease without the consent of the landlord.

-On January 27, 2022, affiliates of the Company, entered into Transfer Agreements with affiliates of Ensign, providing for the transfer of the operations of senior living communities.
+As further described in Note 3, Transactions with Ensign, on January 27, 2022, affiliates of the Company entered into Transfer Agreements with affiliates of Ensign, providing for the transfer of the operations of five senior living communities.
 The closing of the Transaction was completed in two phases with the transfer of two operations on March 1, 2022 and the remainder transferred on April 1, 2022.
 As a result of the lease terminations, the Company reduced both the right of use assets and the lease liabilities by \$42,506.
-Four of the terminated leases were part of master lease agreements.
-As a result of the transferred leases being removed from master lease arrangements, the remaining lease components under the master lease arrangements were modified which resulted in a net increase to the lease liability and ROU asset balance of \$6,161 for the year ended December 31, 2022.
+Four of the terminated leases were part of a master lease agreement.
+As a result of the transferred leases being removed from the master lease arrangement, the remaining lease components under the master lease arrangement were modified which resulted in a net increase to the lease liability and ROU asset balance of \$6,161 for the year ended December 31, 2022.